mhd-nour/germany_App/FunctionalRequiremnts.md

 ## 3. User Workflow & Interface

 - **FR-3.1:** The system shall present a "Review & Edit" screen after AI processing, allowing the user to verify the extracted data before it is persisted to the database.
-- **FR-3.2:** The system shall track the mastery status of each word using three states: New, Reviewing, and Mastered.
+- **FR-3.2:** The system shall track the mastery status of each word using three states: New, learning, Reviewing, and Mastered.
 - **FR-3.3:** The system shall provide a search and filter functionality to allow users to find specific words by status, date, or word type.

 ---